Broadway Bridge Closure & New Bridge Construction

 - Impacts: Vary depending on location.

-- Areas impacted in next two weeks: Work continues throughout the alignment.
-Some temporary lane closures possible.
+- Areas Impacted in the next two weeks: Work continues across the project on an as needed basis.

 - Benefits: Soil characterization plays an important part in design.